SaihanTaki/BHWCR/README.md

 # **Bangla Handwritten Character Recognizer**

 This is a web app that can recognize bangla handwritten characters.
-Recognition task is done by using a custom convolutional neural network model.
+Recognition task is done by using a fine tuned convolutional neural network model.

 <a href="https://bangla-character-recognizer.herokuapp.com/"> Click here to see live demo </a> <br>
 This web app may take upto a minute to load.
 Pease waite a little bit.